 - How many sessions/times a week is recommended?

-Regular incidence of halotherapy is particularly ideal and most effective.
-Consistency and frequency is the key for getting optimum benefits of this cure.
+The regular incidence of halotherapy is particularly ideal and most effective.
+Consistency and frequency is the key to getting optimum benefits of this cure.
 3- 4 visits per week provide great benefits for people with chronic issues.
 Those who are looking to incorporate Salt Therapy into their regular wellness routine would benefit from a weekly session.
 Halotherapy is safe to use on a daily basis if desired.

 - What should be worn when receiving (Halotherapy) salt therapy?